 Third, be sincere.
 “Because employees see honesty as one of the most valuable expressions of respect, insincere compliments, however well-intentioned, are likely to be counterproductive,” she warns.

-And, most importantly, management needs to set the tone.
+And, most importantly, management needs to set the tone for respect in the workplace.

 “Finding the right people for the right jobs and coordinating day-to-day operations are a manager’s solemn duty,” Rogers concludes.
 “As my research shows, however, the responsibilities don’t end there: Managers must also build a workplace of respect that allows employees — and, as a result, their companies — to become the best possible versions of themselves.”